Family Violence

 Circumstances that may result in a child being found to be in need of protection include:

-• Physical abuse — any action, including physical discipline, which causes injury to the child’s body
+• physical abuse — any action, including physical discipline, which causes injury to the child’s body

-• Sexual abuse — any action that involves a child in any sexual activity including sexual touching, exposure to sexual activity, using a child in the making of/or viewing pornography, and/or involving a child in prostitution
+• sexual abuse — any action that involves a child in any sexual activity including sexual touching, exposure to sexual activity, using a child in the making of/or viewing pornography, and/or involving a child in prostitution

-• Neglect — failing to provide a child with enough proper food, clothing, shelter, health care, or supervision
+• neglect — failing to provide a child with enough proper food, clothing, shelter, health care, or supervision

 Investigations